Appendix Cancer Diagnosis

 In the renowned Gastrointestinal Oncology Program at Moffitt Cancer Center, a multispecialty team of experts evaluates each patient on a case-by-case basis using the latest diagnostic techniques.
 Following an appendix cancer diagnosis, our tumor board works together to develop a highly individualized treatment plan designed to ensure the best possible outcome and quality of life for the patient.
 As a high-volume cancer center, Moffitt has the extensive experience and advanced tools necessary to diagnose and treat even very rare cancers, such as appendix cancer.

-If you’ve recently received an appendix cancer diagnosis or would like more information about treatment options, you can turn to the experts at Moffitt.
+If you’ve recently received an appendix cancer diagnosis or would like more information about treatment options, you can turn to the specialists at Moffitt.
 Call 1-888-663-3488 or complete a new patient registration form online.
 We see patients with and without referrals.